mrivettcarnac/infantMortalityRateMali/README.md

 dateArray, year, month, day, date: A series of variables used to reconfigure the DATE string in rawDataIMR so it is accepted by the dataTable.

+IMRData = The data made up by the DataTable that populates the IMRChart.
+It is referenced in the final bit of the drawChart function along with options in: "IMRChart.draw(IMRData, IMRSpecs)"

+IMRSpecs = The design and specs of the IMRchart.
+It is referenced in the final bit of the drawChart function along with options in: "IMRChart.draw(IMRData, IMRSpecs)"

 IMRchart = The final chart with data and options that will be called upon in the div section of the html.